Chloe7243/zoomers/README.md

 ## Introduction

-Zoomers is a platform that allows users to connect, share shthoughts.
+Zoomers is a platform that allows users to connect, share thoughts.
 Currently, users can only create profiles, post updates, like posts and follow others.

 ## Live

-Zoomers is a platform that allows users to connect, share shthoughts.
-Currently, users can only create profiles, post updates, like posts and follow others.

 ## Features